MarkWarneke/markwarneke.github.io/_posts/2019-08-22-Integration-Test-infrastructure-as-code.md

 # ...
 ```

 The test is being executed like a regular PowerShell Pester test.
-You can [performie Assertions with Should](https://pester.dev/docs/usage/assertions/) like in any other test.
+You can [performe Assertions with Should](https://pester.dev/docs/usage/assertions/) like any other Pester test.
 For instance, the output of the deployment can be checked and asserted on the expected output.

 A `try {} catch {}` block around the `New-AzResourceGroupDeployment` can be implemented to make sure that any deployment error is caught.
 The exception can be used to gracefully fail the test.